Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

 - Sort alphabetically in selections
+- "Remove ship" removes all of a kind

 - Clear initiative Cards when changing faction
 - Handle initiative card modifiers for admirals (see todo in data/admirals)